How to Use VideoCruise Easily

-When you launch VideoCruise, there will pop up a window displaying 3 video aspect modes for your option: 9:16 (Portrait), 16:9 (Widescreen), 4:3 (Traditional).
+When you free download and launch VideoCruise, there will pop up a window displaying 3 video aspect modes for your option: 9:16 (Portrait), 16:9 (Widescreen), 4:3 (Traditional).
 These are the common types that you might need.

 Select your desired aspect, say 16:9, based on the original video aspect or the websites that your edited video will be uploaded to.
 Then you will enter the main feature interface.
 Click the Folder icon on the top right corner, you can open the project you have edited before.